TFong1/sf_crime/README.md

 ![San Francisco Crime Data Project Architecture](./images/SF-crime-architecture.png)

 To summarize, the Airflow DAG will extract the data from the San Francisco data portal via Socrata Open Data API and upload parquet files to the data lake.
-From there data is moved from the lake to warehouse. dbt will transform the data in the warehouse to be used by Google Data Studio.
+From there data is moved from the lake to warehouse. dbt will transform the data in the warehouse to be used by Google Looker Studio.

 ## Required Components